nkhlgit/vectra_api_client_example/README.md

   * description:description
   * type: host or domainor ip
   * members: menebers of groups.
 For hosts please use the id of host.
   * member_name: name of the memeber.
-It apply onlky to host type.
+It apply only to host type.
+I allows wildcard.

 * patch: patch_groups_csv The data to update extension objects per row in file.
   Mandotery: One of id, name, description (perference in exact sequence) to find the refernce group.